 Students will be introduced to the basics of video and audio production.
 For both areas, this course examines history, theory, and production of video and audio programming.
 Students will learn video production concepts including lighting, shooting and editing.
 Audio production skills will include recording and production techniques.
 Students will also be introduced to voice recording skills.
-Prerequisites and/or corequisites: Mc 115 and Mc 216, or permission of instructor.
+Prerequisite: Mc 216 or permission of instructor.